 St. Anton am Arlberg

-St. Anton am Arlberg is often referred to as the “cradle of alpine skiing,” and it’s for good reason.
-This is the heart of the largest connected skiing area in Austria, with more than 186 miles (300 km) of marked runs, 87 lifts and cable cars, and lots of off-piste skiing.
-Plus, it’s a great ski destination for beginners, as St. Anton am Arlberg’s ski school is top-of-the-line.
+St. Anton am Arlberg is referred to as the “cradle of alpine skiing,” and it’s a title that this iconic Europe ski destination has earned.
+It’s the largest connected skiing area in Austria, with more than 186 miles (300 km) of marked runs, 87 lifts and cable cars, and lots of off-piste skiing.
+It’s a playground for intermediate and advanced skiers, while it’s also a great ski destination for beginners, thanks to St. Anton am Arlberg’s top-of-the-line ski school.
 The relatively small, but cosmopolitan Tirolean mountain village exudes hospitality while retaining much of its original feel and charm.
 Meanwhile, the neighboring villages of St. Cristof, Pettneu am Arlberg, Schnann, Flirish and Strengen are just as picturesque and charming.

 Kitzbuhel

-If you’ve watched the famous World Cup downhill on the Hahnnenkamm Streif at Kitzbuhel, then this classic Austrian ski resort in Tirol is likely way up on your list.
-Kitz is a medieval town about 62 miles (100 km) east of Innsbruck, where skiing has been taking place in the region for more than 125 years.
-The region is easily accessed and generally offers up long ski seasons.
+You may have seen Kitzbuhel on TV if you’ve ever watched the famous World Cup downhill on the Hahnnenkamm Streif.
+Kitz is a medieval town, about 62 miles (100 km) east of Innsbruck, where skiing has been taking place in the region for more than 125 years.
+The ski destination is easily accessible and generally offers up long ski seasons.
 Kitzbuhel has 57 lifts to get skiers to everything from beginner terrain to expansive advanced terrain.
-Once it’s time for après-ski, 60 huts and mountain restaurants offer relaxing long Euro-style meals right in the middle of the mountain panorama.
+Once it’s time for après-ski, 60 huts and mountain restaurants offer relaxing Euro-style meals right in the heart of the stunning mountains.
 Kitzbuhel is truly a historic city, while nearby villages include Jochberg, Aurach, Kirchberg, Aschau and Hollersbach.

 Soelden